JUUL Lawsuit Attorneys

 Has your child become addicted to nicotine as a result of JUUL use?
 The Abbott Law Group class action lawyers are currently reviewing Juul lawsuit claims on behalf of those individuals who used a Juul vaporizer before turning 18 years of age and prior to November of 2018.
+Since 1978, our law firm has won many verdicts and settlements to help the injured.
+To learn more, speak with us today.

 The Dangers of Juuling